-Oulton Broad is close to the town of Lowestoft, in the suburbs of which you’ll the themepark Pleasurewood Hills, with thrill rides and rollercoasters, and an adventure playground.
-Massive investment is expected to help the park recover from neglect suffered during the 1990s.
-With younger kids, visit the town’s seafront glass East Point Pavilion, with its ocean-themed softplay centre Mayhem.
-There’s also Africa Alive (formerly the Suffolk Wildlife Park African Adventure) just outside town, where you can make a walking safari or take a road-train around the park to see lions, cheetahs, giraffes, rhinos hyenas and hundreds of other African animals and birds, as well as pet and feed farm animals, be educated in the Discovery Centre and go mad in the Wild Zone indoor play area.
+Hop south from Oulton Broad to the town of Lowestoft, in the suburbs of which you’ll the theme park Pleasurewood Hills, with thrill rides and rollercoasters, and an adventure playground.
+With younger kids, visit the town’s seafront glass East Point Pavilion, with its ocean-themed soft-play centre Mayhem.
+There’s also Africa Alive just outside town, where you can make a walking safari or take a road-train around the park to see lions, cheetahs, giraffes, rhinos, hyenas and hundreds of other African animals and birds, as well as pet and feed farm animals, be educated in the Discovery Centre and go mad in the Wild Zone indoor play area.

-Other northern Suffolk attractions are the East Anglia Transport Museum at Carlton Colville, with working trams, trolleybuses and a miniature railway, and, north of Lowestoft, Somerlyton Hall & Gardens.
+Discover other northern Suffolk attractions, especially the East Anglia Transport Museum at Carlton Colville, with working trams, trolleybuses and a miniature railway, and, north of Lowestoft, Somerlyton Hall & Gardens.
 This Tudor-Jacobean house offers lots of activities around its estate and around Fritton Lake just north of it (actually in Norfolk), including an adventure playground, a maze, a Viking fort, a children’s farmyard, pony treks, a cycle trail and ‘wellie walks’.

 Head for Southwold and its part-shingle, part-sand beach and colourful beach huts.
-On a holiday weekend or in school breaks you’ll be fighting for space with boho Londoners and their mini-Boden-clad offspring, so try to come off-season to fully appreciate its considerable charms.
-They include the recently renovated Pier with its traditional amusement arcade and wacky handbuilt machines such as the Quantum Tunnelling Telescope, which allows you to see mermaids, shark attacks and even nuclear explosions out at sea.
+Ty to come off-season to fully appreciate its considerable charms.
+They include the Pier with its traditional amusement arcade and wacky handbuilt machines such as the Quantum Tunnelling Telescope, which allows you to see mermaids, shark attacks and even nuclear explosions out at sea.
 The Pier also has a traditional toy shop, a lifestyle store, a gift shop, and family-friendly dining, from full English breakfasts and fish and chips to cream teas and ice cream.
 Kids also love Southwold’s Gun Hill with its 16th-century cannons once used for warning off potential attackers and for local celebrations.
-After sitting astride them and looking out to sea, they’re ready for their own raid – on Squier’s, the old-fashioned sweet shop.
+After sitting astride them and looking out to sea, they’ll be ready for their own raid – on Squier’s, the old-fashioned sweet shop.

-Linked to Southwold’s harbour by ferry (otherwise, you have to drive inland then back out to the coast), Walberswick is similarly trendy with London media types (director Richard Curtis has a house here), as well as being a great place for crabbing (take bacon, squid or fish bait on string and a bucket to collect the crabs before throwing them back in).
-Indeed, the British Open Crabbing Championship, open to kids, is held here each August.
+Take the ferry from Southwold’s harbour (or drive inland then back out to the coast) to Walberswick – similarly trendy with London media types (Richard Curtis, Emma Freud and David Morrissey have houses here), as well as being a great place for crabbing (take bacon, squid or fish bait on string and a bucket to collect the crabs before throwing them back in).

-The next spot along the coast is Dunwich – a tiny village that is all that remains of what was once the capital of all of East Anglia.
+Jump along the coast to Dunwich, a tiny village that is all that remains of what was once the capital of all of East Anglia.
 There’s nothing to see, beyond a shored-up shingle beach, fenced-off crumbling cliffs a whole mile inland of where they were a few centuries ago, weather-worn fishing boats and a family-friendly tea-room (see below).
 But kids are enchanted by tales of what lies out to sea – the remains of one of Europe’s largest medieval ports, home to 3,000 people, 8 churches (with bells, according to local legend, that may still be heard at certain tides) and two hospitals.
-And it’s an interesting way to introduce them to the topics of climate change and coastal erosion.
-The results of a hi-tech project to reveal the secrets of the Dunwich underwater world will be shown in the little Dunwich Museum.
+The little Dunwich Museum will fill you in on all this background.

 Stray into the Minsmere RSPB Reserve, great for families as well as twitchers, with its birdwatching hides, nature trail, beach, visitor centre with wildlife displays, family explorer backpacks, seasonal events and tea-room.